devAlice

 Troubleshooting

-AI Ignores the Template
+AI ignores the template

 • Long templates make the model forget mid-instructions.
 Keep under 200 lines